 ft) 2-masted steel lightship.
 According to the U.S. Coast Guard Historian's page, this

 ship served originally for 30 years as a relief lightvessel.
 In 1954 it was

-ship LV-106 on the Suriname River near the Overbridge Resort, about 50 km (30 mi) south of Paramaribo; a photo
+ship LV-106 on the Suriname River across from the Overbridge Resort, about 50 km (30 mi) south of Paramaribo.

-of the two ships is available, Lightphotos.net also has a photo of the two ships, and a Google satellite view probably shows them.
+A photo is at right, another photo of the two ships is available, Lightphotos.net also has a photo of the two ships, and a Google has a satellite view.
 Accessible only by boat.
 Site open, vessel